yjtek/language-tutorials/learn-scala/Coursera - Functional Programming in Scala/2. Higher Order Functions/assignments/funsets/assignment.md

 - As an example to motivate our representation, how would you represent the set of all negative integers?
 You cannot list them all... one way would be to say: if you give me an integer, I can tell you whether it's in the set or not: for 3, I say 'no'; for -1, I say yes.

 - Mathematically, we call the function which takes an integer as argument and which returns a boolean indicating whether the given integer belongs to a set, the characteristic function of the set.
-For example, we can characterize the set of negative integers by the characteristic function (x: Int) => x < 0.
+For example, we can characterize the set of negative integers by the characteristic function `(x: Int) => x < 0`

 - Therefore, we choose to represent a set by its characteristic function and define a type alias for this representation:
     ```type FunSet = Int => Boolean```

 - Using this representation, we define a function that tests for the presence of a value in a set:
     ```def contains(s: FunSet, elem: Int): Boolean = s(elem)```

 ### 2.1 Basic Functions on Sets